 How Is Lump Charcoal Made?

 While lump charcoal and briquettes are different, they are also similar.
 Both are the starting point of a great grilling or barbequing experience.
 However, they are made differently.
 One might say they are derivatives of each other.
 Briquettes are convenient, easy, and fast to use.

 To make wood charcoal, wood needs to be heated without oxygen.
 This can be achieved by burning the wood in an airtight space.
 As this is done, sap, moisture, and other natural chemicals in the wood are evaporated and wholly removed from the wood, leaving only pure charcoal.
-Virtually any wood can be used to make lump charcoal, so you will not know what flavour each bag comes with.
+Virtually any wood can be used to make lump charcoal, so you will not know what flavor each bag comes with.

 Charcoal has a high carbon content.
-This is what gives the substance a large amount of potential energy, more than what you would find in the wood.
+This gives the substance a large amount of potential energy, more than what you would find in the wood.
 Lump charcoal is made of basically any leftover wood.
 It is a more realistic option when compared with briquettes.

 - It burns hot

 - It is a natural fuel, and hence it is kinder on the environment

 - The lumps have varying sizes also means that the bag is generally lighter in weight than briquettes.
 This is because there is more air in the bag because of the irregular shape.